Share this article

 Coconut oil

 Coconuts and coconut oil are generally considered non-toxic to dogs but always check with your vet first.
 Coconut oil in particular is known to have a range of health benefits and can be used as a dog nose moisturizer, coat glosser, and even used in bad dog breath home remedies.
-Use it either alongside their weekly dental routine as a toothpaste, or add a small amount to their food to help silence those smells.
+Just remember coconut oil is very high in fat so should be avoided in pets who are on a weight loss plan, or have medical conditions such as diabetes.

 Apple cider vinegar